Getting the Sources {#sec-getting-sources}

 Chunks

-Title: Obtaining NixOS and Nixpkgs Sources from Git
+Title: Obtaining and Managing NixOS/Nixpkgs Sources from Git

 Summary